nitsirkmac/booksieFrontend/README.md

 # PROJECT CONTRIBUTORS

-Krissy Macdonald\
+Krissy Macdonald
-Hanan Mohamed\
+Hanan Mohamed
-Ashton Bowens\
+Ashton Bowens
-Ermiyas Hailemichael
+Ermiyas Hailemichae

 ## USER STORIE
 * As a user, I can see the book's cover , synopsis, title, and author, on show page.